 BG 55-80: NO activity, giveteaspoons glucose/ sugar, wait fo 15 min, when BG normal, give snack and then proceed with activity.
 Check BG after 1 hour.
-Might need to eat another snack if BG below 80-90.
+Might need another snack to if BG below 80-90

 BG > 250-300: discourage activity, allow drinking plenty of water, inform parents, as ketones may need to be checked